thomasbabuj/outlearn_go/Readme.md

              - rewriting the function definition of the each handers to accept a title string
              - removing the getTitle code because of the makeHandler

+     # Part 9

+          - Additional tasks

+             - Store templates in tmpl/ and page data in data/
+             - Add a handler to make a web root redirect to /view/frontPage
+             - Spruce up the page templates by making them valid HTML and adding css rules.
+             - Display last modified date
+             - Interpage linking by converting intances of [PageName]